-An 8-mile walk taking in the peaks of Pen Allt-mawr, Pen Cerrig-calch and Table Mountain in the Black Mountains.
+An 8-mile circular walk in the Black Mountains, taking in the peaks of Pen Allt-mawr, Pen Cerrig-calch and Table Mountain.

 To get to the start, drive into Crickhowell and take the road signed to Llanbedr on your left before you come to the main part of Crickhowell.
 Follow that to the area of SO 236 228.
 Cross the small bridge and park your car in on the left.
 From here, you will see a stile on the side of the road.
 Cross into the field and you will see the footpath sign to ‘Pen Twyn Glas’.

 Climb steeply up the bank to pick up the old cart track that runs all the way up the ridge.
 You will gain height quite quickly coming to a large cairn and then moving through some disused quarries.